sivaratrisrinivas/Rashomon/README.md

 Upload a screenshot, photo of a page, or PDF, and Google's Vision API reads the text like a human would.
 It's surprisingly accurate, even with handwriting or unusual fonts.

 ### Real-Time Matching
 Using Supabase's real-time features, we detect when multiple people are reading the same content simultaneously.
-When you're reading, you can instantly connect with other readers through a content-level chat, or highlight specific text to find readers focused on the same passage.
+When you highlight specific text, you can instantly connect with other readers focused on the same passage for a focused discussion.

 ### Ephemeral Chats
 Conversations last 5 minutes by default – long enough to exchange ideas but short enough to stay focused.
 This prevents endless threads and encourages meaningful, in-the-moment discussion.
 After a great chat, you can generate an invite link to share Rashomon with others.